splunk-soar-connectors/microsoftdefenderforendpoint/release_notes/unreleased.md

 **Unreleased**
-* Fixed issue where expiration time was not being checked for future date
+* Resolved issue where the expiration time was not validated against future dates
+* Fixed test connectivity timeout and polling issues